mdemuth/hyper-item/README.md

 The number of columns in a text-area type parameter.

 #### 3.5.15. `rows`
-The number of rows in a text-area type paramenter.
+The number of rows in a text-area type parameter.

 #### 3.5.16. `required`
 Specifies if the parameter is required.